Vigraharaja IV: Tomaras of Delhi

-Turushkas
+War against the Turushkas

 Several sources indicate that Vigraharaja achieved military successes against the Turushkas, the Muslim Turkic invaders.
 The Delhi-Shivalik pillar inscription boasts that he destroyed the mlechchhas (foreigners), and once again made Aryavarta ("the land of Aryans") what its name signifies.
 The Prabandha-Kosha describes him as "the conqueror of Muslims".
 The Muslim invaders forced to retreat by him were probably the Ghaznavid rulers Bahram Shah and Khusrau Shah.

 The plot of Lalita Vigraharaja Nataka involves Vigraharaja's preparations against a Turushka ruler named Hammira (Emir).
 In the story, his minister Shridhara tells him not to risk a battle with a powerful adversary.
 Nevertheless, Vigraharaja is determined to fight the Turushka king.
 He sends a message to his lover Desaladevi, informing her that the upcoming battle would soon give him an opportunity to meet her.
 The play describes Desaladevi as the daughter of prince Vasantapala of Indrapura.
 The play is available only in fragments, so the details of the ensuing battle are not known.
 Historian Dasharatha Sharma identified Hammira with Khusrau Shah, and assumed that Vigraharaja repulsed his invasion.

 Historian R. B. Singh, on the other hand, theorizes that no actual battle took place between Vigraharaja and Hammira.
 According to Singh's theory, the "Hammira" on the play might have been Bahram Shah, who fled to India after the Ghurids defeated him at the Battle of Ghazni (1151).
 Bahram Shah invaded the Tomara territory of Delhi after coming to India.
 Vasantapala might have been a Tomara ruler, possibly Anangapala.
 Indrapura may refer to Indraprastha, that is, Delhi.
 Vigraharaja probably decided to send an army in support of the Tomara king.
 But before an actual battle could take place, Bahram Shah returned to Ghazna as the Ghurids had departed from that city.